althingi-net/lagasafn-xml/README.md

-# Lagasafn XML
+This repo is composed of 4 separate parts.

-A tool for turning the HTML in which Icelandic law is published into machine-readable XML.
+1. **Lagasafn-XML**: A tool for turning the HTML in which Icelandic law is published into machine-readable XML.
+2. **MechLaw**: A web application displaying the codex with features made available with the new XML format.
+3. **RefBuilder**: An experimental project, inactive for now, for using AI to analyze references in legal text.

+# Lagasafn-XML

 ## About